TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 TaylorMade TP5 vs. TP5x - Features and Differences

-Both the TP5 and TP5x golf balls are designed with 5 layers.
+Both the TP5 and TP5x are designed with 5 layers.
 The 5-layer construction is what the “5” in their names stands for.
 Such a design allows for different materials and technologies to be used in each layer maximizing the performance across a range of different shots.
 This already makes them a great option for any golfer.

 The outer layer of both balls is made from a soft cast urethane cover that provides a great feel and control around the greens and all the way into the holes.
 The inner layers are made from high-flex modulus and tri-fast core, materials that provide increased speed, reduced spin, and better distance.
-Again, all top-of-the-line features that a golf ball should have.

-The main difference between the TP5 and TP5x golf balls is their compression.
-The TP5 has a lower compression than the TP5x, which means it is softer and provides more spin.
 The TP5x has a higher compression, which means it is firmer and provides more distance.
 So if you want increased spin and do not need distance, pick the one without the X in the name.
 For firmness and more distance, go with the X.

-In addition to their different compressions, the TP5 and TP5x golf balls also have different dimple patterns.
-The TP5x has a more aerodynamic dimple pattern that helps it to reduce drag and increase distance.
 It is all about distance after all so the extra aerodynamics make sense.
 On the other hand, the TP5 has a softer and more responsive feel that the TP5x lacks since it aims to provide increased speeds and longer shots.

 The Pros and Cons